Ryk1936/OTR-Lap/README.md

-# OTR Lap - Lap Time Simulator
+# OTR Lap

-A simple lap time simulation and track visualization tool developed for Ontario Tech Racing.
+A simple steady-state lap time simulation and track visualization tool developed for Ontario Tech Racing.
 Estimates lap times on custom tracks using steady-state assumptions and visualizes velocity and acceleration gradients along the track.

 ---